|

 Beqaa valley.
 Snowcapped mountains tower above it in winter, while in summer its

 945 meter elevation keeps the air light and dry.
+The city center spreads

 along both banks of the Berdawni River, with the older section of the upper